 Using keyword research before you write can help inform your plan and ensure no overlap between the different topics.
 There is some grey area here, but attempting to segment is better than making no effort and free writing.

 Keep your pages focused and you stand to win against the competition.

 Establish Topical Authority on your Law Firm’s Website

 More than 547,200 new websites are created every single day.

-The good news is that Google has always put a premium on high-quality content.
-With the right strategy and execution, you stand to benefit in a big way.
+Don’t get discouraged, though.
+Google has always put a premium on high-quality content.
+With the right strategy and execution, you can benefit in a big way.

 So, how do you create high-quality content?

 Strive to create the most comprehensive resource on the Internet